AtlasLocal/lifeingreenville.com/views/articles/life/satisfying.md

 # Unsurpassed Quality Of Life

 ### Healthy Living
 In Greenville, options for eating and living healthy abound.
 Two major hospital systems care for our community in addition to holistic and alternative practices.
 Year-round and seasonal farmers markets as well as the new Swamp Rabbit Cafe & Grocery offer fresh food from local farmers.
 Healthy supermarkets including Earth Fare and Whole Foods provide a wide variety of organic foods.
-Greenville is also home to the first official [Slow Food Earth Market](http://www.earthmarkets.net/network/greenville) in the US .
+Greenville is also home to the first official [Slow Food Earth Market](http://www.earthmarkets.net/network/greenville) in the US.

 ![My Image Text](/images/article-images/FallsPark.jpg "Falls Park")
 ### Green Spaces